katsu1110/numeraizer/README.md

-# Numerai scripts
+# Numeraizer
-Collection of python snipets for my Numerai submissions
+(Almost) everything you need for Numerai submission.